-Bend-La Pine Schools will allow, beyond the school lobby, all visitors and volunteers who are fully vaccinated and masked when there is minimal COVID-19 community transmission, per KK-AR and KCA-AR.

-- Schools should not limit access for direct service providers, but can ensure compliance with school visitor policies. - Schools should continue to emphasize the importance of staying home when sick.
+Visitors & Volunteers Bend-La Pine Schools will allow limited approved volunteer access when COVID-19 community transmission conditions allow, per Superintendent, or designee, approval and KCA-AR.
+Schools should not limit access for direct service providers, but can ensure compliance with school visitor policies.
+Schools should continue to emphasize the importance of staying home when sick.
 Anyone, including volunteers, who have symptoms of infectious illness, such as flu or COVID-19, should stay home and seek testing and care.

-Schools may allow for outdoor family visitors for calendared school-wide events.
+Schools may allow visitors for approved events, with mitigation plans in place, after school hours.
+Staff and volunteers with medical or religious exceptions will continue to be required to follow district protocols regarding masking and testing, after March 31, 2022.